slick/slick/src/sphinx/code-generation.rst

 By default, the code generator generates Table classes, corresponding TableQuery values, which can be used in a collection-like manner, as well as case classes for holding complete rows of values.
 For Tables with more than 22 columns the generator automatically switches to Slick's experimental HList implementation for overcoming Scala's tuple size limit.
+(In Scala
-(If needed use ``HCons`` instead of ``::`` as a type contructor in Scala <= 2.10.3 for now due to performance issues during compilation.)
+<= 2.10.3 use ``HCons`` instead of ``::`` as a type contructor due to performance issues during compilation, which are fixed in 2.10.4 and later.)

 The implementation is ready for practical use, but since it is new in Slick 2.0 we consider it experimental and reserve the right to remove features